Fort Lee Nursing Home Dehydration & Malnourishment Attorney

 Did your loved one become ill, suffer organ damage or die in a New Jersey nursing home because of dehydration or malnutrition?
 Fort Lee elder abuse attorney Jae E. Lee and the legal team at Jae Lee Law are committed to holding care facilities responsible for unforgivable nursing home negligence and neglect.

-Contact our law firm today online or by telephone at 201 346-3800 to speak with an experienced New Jersey nursing home abuse and neglect attorney.
+Contact our personal injury lawyer today online or by telephone at 201 346-3800 to speak with an experienced New Jersey nursing home abuse and neglect attorney.

 Bergen County Nursing Home Abuse Law Firm